Sircular/Tortis/README.md

 Tortis is a simple clone of Tetris written in C. It copies basic mechanics such as scoring, but modifies timing, difficulty levels etc. based on how well I play Tetris (i.e. not well.)

 ## Controls
 WASD keys move the piece (W rotates).
+Use Q for quick drop.
 Use enter to choose the active menu item.

 ## Installation
 There isn't an option to install it system-wide at the moment.
 To compile it, simply run `make`.
 Then you can run it by running `./tortis`.